What is Physiotherapy?

 Can I have a friend or family member attend with me?

-Of course, yes!
+Yes*.
 This often helps when asking questions.
 We especially request parents attend with their children.
 Carers and partners feel happier if they can attend and follow the patient’s progression.

 Do I need a referral?